yonglid/CS205-Final-Project/README.md

 # Advanced Features
 ### p100
-### Modeling: The Lattice Boltzmann Model (LBM)
+### Modeling: The Lattice Boltzmann Model (LBM) [Click here to see the python code](https://github.com/yonglid/CS205-Final-Project/blob/master/Lattice_Boltzmann.py)

+Our main research problem was to parrallize simulations to test the two major hyptheses for blood flow reversal, but we also wanted to explore blood flow simulation.
+We chose to use a 2D lattice boltzmann model with approximate values of tunicate blood density and velcocity.

-To model blood flow, one might typically think about using the Navier-stokes equation for fluid dynamics simulations.
-However, blood is a a multiphase non-Newtonian viscoelastic fluid.
-These properties essentially mean the continuum approximations of Navier-stokes do not hold for modeling blood flow.
-[Click here to see the python code](https://github.com/yonglid/CS205-Final-Project/blob/master/Lattice_Boltzmann.py)
+The chosen lattice model combines the macroscopic Navier-stokes equation for fluid dynamics simulations and microscopic kinetics of individual molecules.
+This is especially useful since blood is a a multiphase non-Newtonian viscoelastic fluid.
+These fluid properties essentially mean the continuum approximations of Navier-stokes are too simple to accurately model blood flow.
+On the otherhand, modeling the kinetics of individual molecules has a large computational cost.
+Therefore, LBM is an appropriate mesoscopic model where a fixed number of individual molecules are limited to one directional vector on a lattice.

 Overall, there are a few advantages of using LBM to model blood flow.